Settlers (film): Release

 In April 2021, IFC Midnight acquired U.S. distribution rights to the film.
 The film had its world premiere at the Tribeca Film Festival on 18 June 2021.
 It was released on 23 July 2021.

 Reception

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 60% based on 57 reviews, with an average rating of 6 out of 10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 57% based on 58 reviews, with an average rating of 5.9/10.
 The site's critical consensus reads, "Settlers is serious to a fault, but viewers seeking a non-sensationalistic look at space colonization may find this a rewarding voyage."
 On Metacritic, the film has a weighted average score of 56 out of 100, based on 15 critics, indicating "mixed or average reviews".